edrayel/abraham-university-reactjs-website/SYSTEMD-SERVICE-TROUBLESHOOTING.md

 ## Issue Description

-The `abraham-university.service` is experiencing the following problems:
+The application services may be experiencing the following problems:

 1. **Exit-code failures**: The service fails with `exit-code` but then restarts successfully
 2. **Obsolete syslog warnings**: SystemD warns about deprecated `StandardOutput=syslog` and `StandardError=syslog` settings